 Know the Opiate Overdose Timeline

-When you are concerned about the opiate overdose timeline and you have come close to an overdose in the past, get the help you need to detox safely.
-Contact Serenity House Detox Florida at 866.294.5306 and get the treatment you need to stop abusing substances.
+When you are concerned about the opiate overdose timeline, and you have come close to an overdose in the past, get the help you need to detox safely.
+Contact Serenity House Detox & Recovery Florida at 866.294.5306 and get the treatment you need to stop abusing substances.
 Stop risking your life and get the help you need to recover from an addiction.